lijinghai/lijinghai/README.md

 **Dorian1015/Dorian1015** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
-- 🔭 I’m currently working on ...
+- 🤔 I’m looking for help with better and better

 - 👯 I’m looking to collaborate on ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...